 - Personal Statement & Essay Questions.
-All applicants must answer the essay question by either uploading digital word file or completing form.
+All applicants must answer the essay questions by either uploading a digital word file or completing the form.

 - Letter of Recommendation: American Indian Community or Public Community Recommender.

-- How you view Native American cultural resources and its importance to you,
+- How do you view Native American culture and its importance to you?

-- How do you plan to “give back” to Native Americans after graduation, and
+- How do you plan to “give back” to Native Americans after graduation?

-- Describe your on-going active involvement in the Native American community both on and off campus.
+- How are you now actively involved in the Native American community both on and off campus?

-All documents must be postmarked by the Due date date or hand-delivered to the Administration office of by 5:00 p.m.
+All documents must be digitally submitted by 11:59 p.m.
+Pacific Time the evening of the due date.
 Late applications will not be accepted.
 No faxed applications will be accepted.
-The applicant is responsible for following up on their application status with the Administration office.
+The applicant is responsible for following up on their application status with the administration office.

-If you have any questions or need assistance in completing any portion of Pukúu, Cultural Community Services Rudy “Chief Little Bear” Ortega Sr. Scholarship Application, please feel free to contact Scholarship Committee at (email@example.com or 818-336-6105.
-The Scholarship Committee will review all scholarship applications and select final two for Board of Directors approval.
-Announcement of scholarship awards with be published on the Pukuu’s website (pukuu.org), media release and presented at the annual scholarship gala, Night with the Stars.
+If you have any questions, need clarifying information, or technical assistance in completing any portion of the Pukúu, Cultural Community Services Scholarship Applications, please feel free to contact our office at 818-336-6105.
+The Scholarship Sub-Committee will review all scholarship applications and select the finalists for Board of Directors’ approval.
+Announcement of scholarship awards will be announced on the Pukuu’s website (pukuu.org) and presented at the annual scholarship gala, Night with the Stars.